AlvajoyAsante/CharlotteMerchDetector/README.md

 ## Requirements

-This project was developed for CPU usage.
+This project was developed for CPU / GPU usage.
 Install dependencies from `requirements.txt` into a virtual environment.

 Minimum tested packages (see `requirements.txt` for full list):